-Parents can access your child's account by signing in to their account on their device.
+Parents can access their child's account data, like emails, by signing in to the child's account.
 If you don't know the password, you can reset their password.

 To make sure that emails make it to your child's inbox, add the sender's email address to your child's contact list.

-- On your child'sk device, open the Contacts app.
+- On your child's device, open the Contacts app.
 If you don't see the Contacts app, make sure it isn't blocked.

 - In the bottom right, tap Add people .